Position trading: definition, strategies, and illustrated examples

 Position trading strategies

-Position traders blend technical and fundamental analysis to bet on a new trend, even before it appears.
+Position traders often blend technical and fundamental analysis to bet on a new trend, even before it appears.
 While it may prove risky, anticipating a new trend positions them (they hope) to capture the largest possible price movement.

 Position traders usually develop their own trading plans to try to beat the market.
 As a result, there can be tremendous variation in conditions for entering and maintaining a position and in the risk-reward ratio used by position traders.